TEAM-IGEM-IIT-ROORKEE/machine-learning-tutorial/README.md

 **The link to the presentation, [here](https://docs.google.com/presentation/d/1PHBz7g_uvkript21ROB1X8EltrD39bWBa56pXOJ5rC4/edit?usp=sharing)**

+**The link to the google colab notebook, [here](https://colab.research.google.com/drive/1NVUAwgoObyp-GtzC754SoPZKzVZ713oB)**

+The following documentation is similar to of google colab with mixture of code snippets and necessary explanations.
+We would recommend to go through the below documentation for better understanding.
+All necessary data files are in the repository itself, along with python file for the code.

+**Dependencies**
+- Python 3.7
+- Numpy
+- Pandas
+- Scipy
+- Scikit-Learn
+- Matplotlib

 **Brief about the Tutorial**

 The tutorial is inspired from the following paper, **Chandrasekaran *et al.*, "Chemogenomics and orthology‐based design of antibiotic combination therapies", *Mol Syst Biol (2016)12:872***, you can view the paper [here](https://www.embopress.org/doi/10.15252/msb.20156777).